coastal-science/coastal-science.github.io/content/homepage/services.md

 *We can introduce the catalogue project here.
 Give credit to John Ford & other contributors.
 Then probably [link](/catalogue) to its location.*

 We have compiled a catalogue of the 30 unique call types made by Southern Resident killer whales.
 This allows our team of annotators to manually identify individual call types contained in hydrophone recordings.
-These data are then used to train the artificial inteligence systems to detect these calls.
+These data are then used to train the artificial intelligence systems to detect these calls.

 ---